 It’s hard for me to write about real things.
-I live in fiction; truth trumps fact.
-But to talk about the things that worry me, or the ideas that hit me, about stories, about politics, about friends and family and life, it’s a foreign thing to me.
+To talk about the things that worry me, or the ideas that hit me, about stories, about politics, about friends and family and life, it’s a foreign thing to me.
 Like most people, I think: “who cares what I have to say?”

 But Joan Didion wrote, on keeping a notebook: